mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #2. FOR statement/content.md

 And that is all!
 This seems to be much better and much more laconic, isn't it?
 Let's take a look under the hood:
 1) Just like in th block scheme we define the counter.
 2) Condition checking.
 The keyword "while", which literally says: until the counter is less than 20 do the following:
-3) Make the console output:System.out.println("writing the same code doesn't have much impact, and it's also time consuming");.
+3) Make the console output:System.out.println("writing the same code doesn't have much impact, and it's also time-consuming");.
 3.1) Increase the counter by one.
 4) AND as the condition checking in the 2nd step was true(the counter is still less than 20), and we got to this block of code, we have to return to the 2nd step to check the condition once again, and it goes on until we reach 21 with our